 Fertility Rates in Canada

 The fertility rate has also been falling in Canada.
 It refers to the average number of children per woman of reproductive age (between 15 and 49 years of age).
 In 2022, the fertility rate in Canada was 1.492 births per woman.
-In 2023, the rate declined by 0.54% compared to the previous year and is currently 1.484 births per woman.
-However, the fertility rate is currently higher than in 2020 when it was 1.4, the lowest recorded.
+In 2023, the rate declined by 0.54% compared to the previous year.
+According to the most recent 2024 data, Canada’s total fertility rate fell again to 1.25 births per woman, setting another new record low.

 While the number of births often corresponds to the size of the population, fertility rates can be a better reflection of the future potential population growth of a country or a region.